-The weaved structure is a suggested growing direction with required nutrients for the mycelium organism to follow.
-The mycelium binds and enswathes weaved structure gradually.
-Mycelium networks, spiders and silkworms weaving, are inspiring examples of soft systems that infinitely construct dynamic environments in nature.
+The weaved structure is a suggested growing direction with the required nutrients for the mycelium organism to follow.
+The mycelium binds and enswathes the weaved structure gradually.
+Mycelium networks, spiders and silkworms weaving are inspiring examples of soft systems that infinitely construct dynamic environments in nature.
 Knitting materials by hand is a very sophisticated weaving practice with unlimited patterns, combinations and applications.
-It carries a long history, mainly associated with feminity, soft textile crafts and a skill that is passed from mother to daughter.
-Like many other processes in our life, the analogue processes like weaving may be automated to be more continuous and efficient.
+It carries a long history, mainly associated with women, with this skill often passed from mother to daughter.
+Like many other processes in our life, analogue processes like weaving may be automated to be more continuous and efficient.
 However, automation challenges our human biochemical nature, it becomes harder for humanity to accept nature’s imperfections.
-The modern world tries to balance between artificial and natural aesthetics shifting more toward the synthetic.
-The intention of this experiment is to combine analogue methods with bio organism to retain a higher level of creativity found in human craft and acknowledge the beauty of natural aesthetics.
+The modern world tries to balance artificial and natural aesthetics, shifting more toward the synthetic.
+The intention of this experiment is to combine analogue methods with bioorganisms to retain a higher level of creativity found in human craft and acknowledge the beauty of natural aesthetics.

 Bio fabrication incubators were designed to form artificial environments to support and stimulate the megastructure’s growth on view during the exhibition.
 Uniting handcrafted techniques, technology and living organisms through experiments produces novel symbiotic outcomes and structures, which would never occur naturally, without human participation.
 Here, human and natural systems engage in an interspecies learning process, constantly pushing boundaries and adjusting to each other.